velikhanov/Laravel_store/README.md

 Finally, you can run the project with the command in the console: `php artisan serve` and go to the site at the address specified in the console (usually http://127.0.0.1:8000/).

 P.S.
-To edit categories, you need to have administrator rights, for this open `PhpMyAdmin` and in the `comfort` database in the `users` table, in the `role` column, change `0` to `1` in your account column.
-With administrator rights, you get more authority.
+To add/edit/delete products/categories and check orders, you need to have administrator rights, for this open `PhpMyAdmin` and in the `comfort` database in the `users` table, in the `role` column, change `0` to `1` in your account column.